cloudscale-ch/csi-cloudscale/deploy/README.md

     # Install a specific Chart version or latest if --version is omitted
     helm install -n kube-system -g csi-cloudscale/csi-cloudscale [ --version v1.0.0 ]

+You can verify that the csi-driver has been installed by running the following command and checking if the csi-cloudscale pods are running:

+    kubectl get pods -n kube-system

 Then execute the test suite:

     make test-integration